 2025 and 2026 Outlook

-2025: Capital is flowing into AI hardware but competition is intense.
+2025: Capital is flowing into deep tech but competition is intense.
 Boards are impatient for traction.

 2026: Capital tightens, new entrants multiply, and boards expect AI-native GTM engines to be in place.